-London remains to be my favorite holiday destination; having said that, the city does get overwhelming for travelers especially if the trip hasn’t been planned well.
+London remains to be my favourite holiday destination; having said that, the city does get overwhelming for travellers especially if the trip hasn’t been planned well.
 My husband visits London on work all the time (read every other week), this was my 2nd time there, despite some familiarity, we made some solid mistakes.
 My post here is an ode to you not making these!
 Therefore, without further ado, here we go.
 Brace yourselves.

 Underestimate the LONDON traffic

 It’s been 3 years in Switzerland and using public transport.
 You are almost never a minute late; you could be a minute early but hardly ever late.
 Forgetting our roots (New Delhi and Bangalore), we totally underestimated the peak office hours and even with a good buffer, missed our trip to Bath and Aveburry village.
 This was the most disappointing accident for us, since we woke up early despite a late night at the theatre.
-Oooh bummer!
+Oooh, bummer!
 I would highly recommend the tube as opposed to UBER’s, the traffic: well one just cannot predict.

-TIP: On the tube, make sure you follow the etiquette, don’t stare at people (yes old people in CH do this all the time, I find this really annoying).
+TIP: On the tube, make sure you follow the etiquette, don’t stare at people (yes, old people in CH do this all the time, I find this really annoying).
 Also on those crazy deep escalators, do not, EVER stand on the left side and block the way!